The End For Me Has Arrived

 I do not begrudge Howard for wanting opportunities to interview the elite of entertainment and sports, but the progression to an A-list celebrity driven format just bores me.

-Beyond the evolution of the show itself, I feel there is another factor at play to the waning of my Stern Show listenership and that is all the alternative content that has exploded online over the past few years.
+Beyond the evolution of the show itself, I feel there is another factor at play to the waning of my Stern Show listenership and that is the explosion of podcasts over the past few years.
+From true crime, to history, to self-empowerment titans like Tim Ferriss, there are countless shows to fulfill a variety of needs for staying entertained and informed.

 At the forefront to me is Joe Rogan with his Joe Rogan Experience Podcast.
 Joe made his name as a comedian and television entertainer, but has a wide array of personal interests and business ventures.
 There is a wealth of ideas and philosophies put forth on his podcast to help spark and or shape the pursuit of a better life.